Cyber Crime Unit (Hellenic Police): Services

 It has resolved a large number of fraud cases, extortion and child abuse, while several resolved cases were only partially committed in Greece.
 The Unit has intervened in a number of suicide attempts.

 In addition, the Cyber Crime Unit was launched a mobile app called Cyberkid accompanied with its respective website, funded through private sponsorship by the Wind Hellas providing useful information to internet users, especially children, parents, legal guardians, using the internet.
 The Cyberkid app for portable devices (smartphone, tablet) is available for free download from the Google Play, App Store and Microsoft Store that users can directly contact the Cyber Crime Division in the event of a cyber crime incident.

 The Cyber Crime Unit has organized a series of tele-conferences and a number of event days delivered a lecture and informative presentation open to the public in various locations across the Greece to showcase crucial cyber matters and dangers of internet.

 It was also co-organized together with the competence authorities the annual Conference of Safe Cyber Navigation in Athens funded by various sponsors, having simultaneously live streaming, with the first conference was held on 8 February 2012 honoring the Safer Internet Day (SID).
 On 10 November 2022 a Memorandum of Cooperation has been signed between Hellenic Police and Foundation for Research & Technology – Hellas (FORTH).
-The Cyber Crime Division is operating a website called CyberAlert.
+The Cybercrime Division operates a website called CyberAlert, and also the National Cybersecurity Authority (NCSA) (Εθνική Αρχή Κυβερνοασφάλειας - ΕΑΚ) of Greece operates a website.

-Citizens can contact, either giving their name or anonymously, with the Cyber Crime Division headquarters in Athens and its branch in Thessaloniki in order to report internet attacks, crimes or complaints, requiring police intervention.
+Citizens can contact, either giving their name or anonymously, with the Cybercrime Division headquarters in Athens and its branch in Thessaloniki in order to report internet attacks, crimes or complaints, requiring police intervention.
 Hellenic Police’s Cyber Crime Division’s published official methods of contact are: